TingPing/tingping.github.io/_posts/2019-09-07-how-to-design-a-modern-status-icon.md

   - Supports features mentioned above
   - Backed by DBus service
     - This must be a robust service, validating the sent icon data in a sandbox
-    - Not require unique name ownership outside of app-id namespace
+    - Not require well-known name ownership outside of app-id namespace
     - Support more minimal menus than DBusMenu (via GMenu IMO, but anything similar)
   - Library that exposes if the tray is working or not